HMCS Moose Jaw

-HMCS Moose Jaw was a Royal Canadian Navy Flower-class corvette which took part in convoy escort duties during the Second World War.
+HMCS Moose Jaw was a Royal Canadian Navy Flower-class corvette which took part in convoy escort duties during World War II.
 Together with HMCS Chambly, she achieved the RCN's first U-boat kill of the war.
 She was named after Moose Jaw, Saskatchewan.

 Background

 Flower-class corvettes like Moose Jaw serving with the Royal Canadian Navy during the Second World War were different from earlier and more traditional sail-driven corvettes.
 The "corvette" designation was created by the French as a class of small warships; the Royal Navy borrowed the term for a period but discontinued its use in 1877.
 During the hurried preparations for war in the late 1930s, Winston Churchill reactivated the corvette class, needing a name for smaller ships used in an escort capacity, in this case based on a whaling ship design.
 The generic name "flower" was used to designate the class of these ships, which – in the Royal Navy – were named after flowering plants.

 Corvettes commissioned by the Royal Canadian Navy during the Second World War were named after communities for the most part, to better represent the people who took part in building them.
 This idea was put forth by Admiral Percy W. Nelles.
 Sponsors were commonly associated with the community for which the ship was named.
 Royal Navy corvettes were designed as open sea escorts, while Canadian corvettes were developed for coastal auxiliary roles which was exemplified by their minesweeping gear.
 Eventually the Canadian corvettes would be modified to allow them to perform better on the open seas.